-In pursuance of Article 243ZD of the Constitution of India and Section 127 of the Sikkim Panchayat (SP) Act 1993, the State Government constituted (July 2008) District Planning Committee (DPC).
-The Committee included Members of the Legislative Assembly whose major part of the constituencies fell within the District; three members of Zilla Panchayat besides the Adhyaksha and Members of Parliament of both the Houses.
-The Adhyaksha will be the Chairman; the Mayor/President of Municipal Corporation/Council, the Vice-Chairman; and the Additional District Collector (Development)-cum-Panchayat Officer, the Member Secretary.
-The Committee was assigned the role and responsibility of consolidating the plans prepared by ZPs, GPs, Nagar Panchayats and Municipal Corporation in the District and preparing a draft development plan for the District as a whole.
+In pursuance of Article 243ZD of the Constitution of India and Section 127 of the Sikkim Panchayat (SP) Act 1993, the State Government constituted (July 2008) District Planning Committees (DPC).
+The Committee included Members of the Legislative Assembly whose major part of the constituencies fell within the District; three members of the Zilla Panchayat besides the Adhyaksha and Members of Parliament of both the Houses.
+The Adhyaksha will be the Chairman; the Mayor/President Municipal Corporation/Council/Nagar Panchayat, the Vice-Chairman; and the Additional District Collector (Development)-cum-Panchayat Officer, the Member Secretary.
+The Committee was assigned the role and responsibility of consolidating the plans prepared by ZPs, GPs,